Can stocks go negative?

 To summarize, the difference between a Chapter 7 and Chapter 11 bankruptcy is that in the former, all business activity in the company is ended and the assets are sold.
 In the latter, the company still has shares that can be traded, but at the risk of the investors.

-Are There Stocks That are More Likely to Become Worthless?
+Are There Stocks That are More Likely to Go Negative?
 If so, What are They?

-There are stocks that are more likely to become worthless.
+When building your stock portfolio, you constantly hear of the importance of diversifying.
+This can lead to you purchasing a wide variety of company’s stock.
+But, there are certain types of stocks that should be avoided altogether.
+These stocks are more likely to become worthless.
 This is due to how the stock market works.
 Every stock still has risk, but some way more than others.
 Some of the stocks that will likely become worthless are:

-These stocks are ones that trade at very low prices.
-Originally, any stock that was $1 was defined as a penny stock.
-Since then, the Security and Exchange Commission (SEC) classifies any stock under $5 as a penny stock.
+Penny stocks are ones that trade at very low prices.
+Originally, any stocks that were $1 were defined as penny stocks.
+Since then, the Security and Exchange Commission (SEC) classifies any stock under $5 as penny stocks.

 It is these types of stocks that trade on an OTC market.
 Examples of these markets include the Pink OTC Markets Inc., or the OTC Bulletin Board (OTCBB).
 These markets are typically extremely volatile.
 This is due to the fact that the companies that give out penny stocks usually have little to no profit.
 Penny stocks are also commonly involved in a variety of scams at varying degrees.
 That’s why they have a higher chance of going down to near-zero or zero levels.